IanMadlenya/hatecode/README.md

 The general process on interviewing is:
 * Resume Screen - Don't bring anyone in, there should be some hard requirement (language, experience, smart etc)
 * Phone Interview - quickly(30m) go through a list of questions, mainly to weed out people who only do cheap 'talks',  no need to be intensive
-* Onsite interview (or, sadly, still phone interview :( ) - get personal, go deep, have a plan (talk - language - coding) One tip is to always leave time for questions
+* Onsite interview (or, sadly, still phone interview :( ) - get personal, go deep, have a plan (talk - language - coding), I used to take a paper as that get my brain releifed
+One tip is to always leave time for questions

 And Here hatecode just resembles leetcode:)